 A Direct Consolidation Loan enables you to combine one or more federal school loans into a new Direct Consolidation Loan to minimize your monthly payment in a single payment term.

 Every one of these student loans has a different payment schedule, interest rate, and due date.
-That type of timeline is hard to keep track of, which is in part why so many people have failed.
+That type of timeline is hard to keep track of, which is partly why so many people have failed.

 Consolidating student loans operates like other debt consolidation strategies — student loan consolidation can cut your monthly payments or provide you access to different repayment options.